tomivd/tomivd/README.md

  - 💬 Ask me about my calm
  - 📫 How to reach me: here
  - 😄 Pronouns: he/him
- - ⚡ Fun fact: I like to program
+ - ⚡ Fun fact: I like to program and watch netflix